frigus02/website/generator/README.md

 |  |- _layout.html            - Main layout
 |  |- 404.html                - Other pages
 |  `- index.html              - Index page of the website
-`- static                     - Copied to output (css is concatenated and minified)
+|- static                     - Copied to output with content hash added to filename
+`- favicon.ico                - A top level file, copied to output
 ```

 # Data model